-Once the documentation has been reviewed to establish the disability, and its functional impact on education, recommendations for accommodations, adaptive devices, assistive services, compensatory strategies, and other support services are considered.
+Once the documentation has been reviewed to establish the disability and its functional impact on education, recommendations for accommodations, adaptive devices, assistive services, compensatory strategies, and other support services are considered.

 Disability Harassment Policy

 ECC prohibits any form of disability harassment involving any of its employees in the employment relationship or involving any college employee and a student of the college in the college relationship, whether it is in the form of a college employee harassing a student with a disability or a student with a disability harassing a college employee.
-The college has a firm belief and has established a policy that all employees are entitled to work, and all students are entitled to learn in an environment free of discrimination based on a disability.
+The college has a firm belief and has established a policy that all employees are entitled to work.
+All students are entitled to learn in an environment free of discrimination based on a disability.
 Any act, comment, or behavior that is harassing and which in any way interferes with an employee or a student’s performance or creates an intimidating, hostile, or offensive environment is strictly prohibited.
-Students or employees who feel they have been subjected to harassment due to a disability may file a complaint with the Vice President of Student Services.
+Students or employees who feel subjected to harassment due to a disability may file a complaint with the Vice President of Student Services.
 Complaints involving the Vice President of Student Services should be filed with the President.

 Disability Grievance Procedure